By: Byron Mathioudakis

 Solar panels on residential roof

-The cost charging your EV at home
+The cost of charging your EV at home

 There are two types of charging: AC (alternating current) which is slower, and DC (direct current) which is faster.

-AC is what you have at home.
-If you use a normal power point, you will only have access to 1.4kW to 2.4kW of power flowing through at any given time, which means in most EVs it can take between 25 and 45 hours to fully charge.
+But if you use a normal power point, you will only have access to 1.4kW to 2.4kW of power flowing through at any given time, which means for most EVs it can take between 25 and 45 hours to fully charge.
 This roughly equates to about 15km per hour of charge.
-This works well for daily ‘top-ups’ of an EV battery – just like a smartphone.
-It also works well for PHEVs since their batteries are a lot smaller than a pure EV and can be topped up by their internal combustion engine and regenerative braking.
+It works well for daily ‘top-ups’ of an EV battery, but it’s better suited to PHEVs since their batteries are a lot smaller than those of a pure EV.

 Electric car charging in home garage